Other than the sugar, is licorice bad for dogs? Can dogs eat licorice? This is what you need to know before you let your pet eat one.

 Can Dogs Eat Twizzlers

 Dogs should not eat Twizzlers.
-These are not healthy nor safe for dogs to eat in large quantities.
+These are not healthy or safe for dogs to eat in large quantities.
+High amounts of them have dangerous levels of Xylitol in them.

 Are Twizzlers Bad For Dogs